 “Jin Shan” use only gold powder

-Generally speaking, when they hear “Jin Shan”, many people may have the impression of “repairing utensils with gold”, and then think of the cost of expensive gold.
-But in fact, lacquer is the most important adhesive when doing “Jin Shan” repair, and gold can be said is to be a decoration to beautify the appearance, and because it uses gold powder, there is no worry about the cost.
+Actually, when people hear “Jin Shan”, many think that it is “repairing an appliance with gold”, and they think that the repair cost must be expensive because it is gold.
+But in fact, the most important adhesive is lacquer when doing “Jin Shan” repairs, and gold can be plastered for decoration to beautify the appearance, and because it uses gold powder, there is no need to worry about the cost.

 Recently, there are also many “Jin Shan” tool sets suitable for novices on the Internet.
 With such a tool set, novices can easily try “Jin Shan” repair.

 Many people think “Jin Shan” is just a method for repairing utensils but for the Japanese it is also an art that brings Japan’s unique aesthetics to the international stage.
 It is such a beautiful culture.

 After the restoration is completed, the gold pattern will extend along the cracks of the utensil.
 Using this stripe path, new patterns can be drawn on the utensil and add value to it.
 This can be said to be the unique advantage of “Jin Shan”.The beauty of “Jin Shan” craftsmanship was actually established in the Muromachi period, when a popular tea ceremony took place in Japan and used a lot of equipment.
 In addition to the concept of appreciating something even if it is broken or not as original, many people are very fascinated by the beauty of “Jin Shan”, which makes “Jin Shan” crafts very popular and in demand.
 Unfortunately, in recent years, fewer and fewer people want to repair their damaged items before continuing to use them.
 This cause “Jin Shan’s” traditional healing techniques are becoming less and less known.